 - Choosing a DMP template

-- ZonMw’s procedures for RDMZonMw’s procedures for RDM
+ZonMw’s procedures for RDM in 5 steps

 Making a data management plan

-Making a data management plan (DMP) is obligatory in (most) of ZonMw’s research programmes.
+A data management plan (DMP) is obligatory in (most) of ZonMw’s research programmes.

-According to ZonMw’s policy and requirements for RDM, researchers may choose a DMP template, the template of ZonMw, or the DMP template that is provided by the research institution.
+According to ZonMw’s policy and requirements for RDM, researchers may choose a DMP template: either the template of ZonMw, or the DMP template that is provided by the research institution.
 In the latter case, the institutional DMP template has to be acknowledged by ZonMw.
 Click here for a list of acknowledged templates.